SirGarhi/garhis-grotto-foundry/docs/character_paths/Tiko.md

 ## Tier 3
 ### Aether Trap
 You have devised an aether trap to allow for the containement and directed release of aether.
-* The trap has a capacity of 20 charges
+* The trap has a capacity of 20 charges.
-* The trap passively absorbs aether from everything around it at a slow rate
+* The trap passively absorbs aether from everything around it at a slow rate.
-* At the end of a Long Rest, the trap gains 1d8 + 4 charges
+* At the end of a Long Rest, the trap gains 1d8 + 4 charges.
 ### Harmonic Resonator (Aether Trap)
 You have devised a *Harmonic Resonator*, a device which can accomplish a variety of effects when the appropriate amount of aether is released in to it.
 * The resonator is a magic item that requires Attunement.
 * With ten minutes of focused work, you can affix the resonator to any bladed weapon.
 * With one hour of work you can safely detach the resonator from a weapon.
-> Upkeep
+> #### Upkeep
 >* Certain effects of the Resonator require a continual upkeep of aether in addition to the up front cost to activate the effect.
 >* Upkeep is accomplished automatically at the start of your turn by drawing aether from a nearby *Aether Trap*, if you don't have enough aether to pay the upkeep cost of a feature, the feature is automatically deactivated.
 >* You can end an active feature of the resonator at any time as a free action.